dadecoza/PM_TZXDuino_V1.16/README.md

 ![pmtzxduino2](https://user-images.githubusercontent.com/2756871/131916600-62ae0ee9-b4d3-4acd-8034-e7aa4f751124.jpg)

 ## Step 3 - Done!
+* Connect the Arduino and the two shields together
+* Upload the TZXDuino sketch from this repository
-Put the Arduino and two shields together and pop in an SD Card with your favourite TZX files.
+* Pop in an SD Card with your favourite TZX files

 I have tested multiple games for the ZX Spectrum and ZX81 and they loaded 100% every time.

+You can get the ZXDuino instruction manual and additional information from http://arduitape.blogspot.com/ .

 ![pmtzxduino4](https://user-images.githubusercontent.com/2756871/131917648-020da501-8fe6-46c1-8695-878b9354f6f6.jpg)